raspberrypilearning/comic-character/en/step_2.md

 In modern web design, websites include a footer section, displaying a copyright message.

 A copyright message usually contains:
-+ a copyright symbol Ⓒ
++ A copyright symbol Ⓒ
-+ the owner of the website
++ The name of the owner of the website
-+ the year the content was published
++ The year the content was published

 --- task ---